How to File

 You own and occupy a homestead as your domicile as of April 1.

 Please note: If you meet these requirements, except that your homestead is leased to a tenant on April 1, you may still claim it as a homestead if it is not leased for more than 182 days in the calendar year.

 Property Tax is assessed at the municipal level, with real property listed to the April 1 owner of record.
 Local assessing officials called listers or assessors determine the appraisal value of property.
 The legislative body of the town (select board or alder board) sets a tax rate to raise money for highways and town expenses.
 For education funding, all real property is classified as homestead or nonhomestead.
 A statewide education tax is imposed on these two classes of property at different rates.
 The basis for this classification is the Homestead Declaration.
 The homestead education tax rate in each municipality depends upon the local per pupil spending, with rates adjusted by the local common level of appraisal.

-Depending on their household income, Vermont homeowners may be eligible for a credit against their annual Vermont property tax.
-A homeowner may be eligible for an adjustment based on three factors.
-They must have filed a Homestead Declaration on their property as their principal residence on April 1 of that year, were domiciled in Vermont all of the previous calendar year and were not claimed as a dependent by another taxpayer for the previous tax year.
+Depending on household income, Vermont homeowners may be eligible for a credit against their annual Vermont property tax.
+A homeowner may be eligible for a credit based on three factors.
+They must have filed a Homestead Declaration on their property as their principal residence on April 1 of that year, were domiciled in Vermont all of the previous calendar year, and were not claimed as a dependent by another taxpayer for the previous tax year.

 This tax requires the payment of tax on taxable purchases where vendors do not collect sales tax, like with purchases made online, from catalogs, and in another state to be brought home.